anselm/sugarbase/README.md

 R1 Jan 2021

 SugarBase is a javascript minimalist framework for building SPA (single page app) websites.
-This framework is simpler than say preact or svlelte.
-No compilation phase is required, and I don't rely on the shadow dom.
+This framework is simpler than say react, preact or svelte.
+No compilation phase is required, and I don't rely on the shadow dom, or a pre-parsing phase for html tags.

-This repository is organized as a series of separate standalone demos where arranged from very simple capabilities such as basic routing and pages to more opinionated approaches to supporting reactivity and observables in firebase to styling, css elements and mixing 2d and 3d elements together in a page layout in a performant way.
+This repository is organized as a series of separate standalone demos where arranged from very simple capabilities such as basic routing and pages to more opinionated approaches to supporting reactivity and observables in firebase to styling, css elements and mixing 2d and 3d elements together in a page layout.

 ---

-## SimpleSite Demo
+## routing-site demo

 This shows off a bare bones SPA framework example.
 It runs by default.
 To run this demo checkout the repo and run it like below and then visit the supplied url in a browser: